Shodo Daisuki Episode 37

 Shimauchi 00:20

-This time, as the next step up, I’d like to introduce my own interpretation of Nyūrin.
+This time, as the next step up, I’d like to share Shimauchi’s own interpretation of i-rin and hai-rin.

 Shimauchi 00:36

-So I hope you’ll watch this video with the mindset of “I’m going to give this a try!”
+I believe that by learning this interpretation (Shimauchi-style), rinsho becomes incredibly fun—so I hope you’ll watch this video with the mindset of “I’m going to challenge myself and give it a try.”

 Shimauchi 00:55